SuhaniAS/Advertising_Budget_and_Sales/README.md

 # Advertising_Budget_and_Sales
-The data focuses on how the Sales of a product(say) is influenced by Avertisements.
+The data focuses on how the Sales of a product(say) is influenced by Advertisements.
 Our main goal is to identify which of the variable is more influencing the target variable and predict for future sales.
 Based on the correlation of the data it is clear that Sales is more influenced by TV Ad Budget and least influenced by Newspaper Ad Budget.
 From BoxPlot, we can identify the presence of outliers in Newspaper Ad Budget variable.